codefellows/seattle-code-301n24/curriculum/class-12/facilitator/README.md

       - (header, footer, specifically)
     - Note that there are many ways to achieve this.
 - **Experimentation and Discovery Ideas**
-  - You can have a master page template that uses a partial for each type of content
+  - You can have a main page template that uses a partial for each type of content
   - You can have separate partials for header and footer

 ## Lab Notes